BostonUniversitySeniorDesign/Team-24-tethered-drone/README.md

 However, this code repository is full of bugs that are difficult to pinpoint and correct.
 That is why the Javascript extension was chosen.

-After accessing the necessary datarefs, they are sent to the Python backend.
+After accessing the necessary datarefs, they are written to a buffer file then read by the Python backend.
 The Python backend then manipulates the datarefs into float variables that can be used in mathematical operations.
 The calculations performed are based on the equations given by the client.
 The innovative wind energy source that FlyJus is developing takes advantage of high altitude winds and the controllability of drones.